fureyc/municipal-water-demand-forecasting/README.md

 *Expanding-window validation.
 The training window grows after each quarterly validation fold, while the final holdout remains untouched throughout model development.*

 The final holdout was not used to choose features, model families or hyperparameters.
 After the validation analysis was completed, each final model was fitted once using all available data through March 31, 2025 and evaluated on the following 365 days.
-The later probabilistic-forecasting extension is treated as new analysis rather than a retroactive modification of this point-model comparison.
-It uses earlier chronological out-of-fold forecasts for method development and calibration and does not reuse the opened holdout as a new untouched test set.
+The later probabilistic-forecasting extension is treated as separate analysis rather than a retroactive modification of the point-model comparison.
+It uses earlier chronological out-of-fold forecasts for method development and calibration and does not reuse the holdout test set.

 I use **mean absolute error (MAE)** as the primary metric because it measures the typical forecast error directly in million gallons per day, making the result easy to interpret on the same scale as the forecasting problem. **Root mean squared error (RMSE)** is reported as a secondary metric because its greater sensitivity to large errors helps reveal whether improvements in average accuracy come at the cost of occasional large misses. **Mean absolute percentage error (MAPE)** provides an additional percentage-scale summary.
 Using these complementary measures follows standard forecasting practice ([Hyndman & Athanasopoulos, 2021](https://otexts.com/fpp3/accuracy.html)).